apache/ozone/hadoop-hdds/docs/content/feature/how-to-do-a-nonrolling-upgrade.md

     ozone admin om -id=<service-id> finalizeupgrade

 ### Downgrade (instead of finalizing)
+ - Prepare the ozone managers: `ozone admin om -id=<om-sevice-id> prepare`
  - Stop all components (OMs, SCMs & DNs) using an appropriate 'stop' command.
  - Replace artifacts of all components newer version.
  - Start the SCM and DNs in a regular way.
  - Start the Ozone Manager using the '--downgrade' flag.
+    - Same conditions apply to the --upgrade and --downgrade flags.